agataskrzyniarz1/whisper_polish_interlanguage_analysis/README.md

 ### Project Overview

-The project explores the challenges of processing interlanguage speech—utterances produced by learners of Polish as a second language (L2).
+The project explores the challenges of processing interlanguage speech – utterances produced by learners of Polish as a second language (L2).
 Using a corpus of learner recordings from the VILLA Project (adult participants completing a “Route Direction” task), the study examines how well automated tools capture both phonetic and morphological errors typical of early stages of L2 acquisition.

 The analysis combines: